 While Kichijōji, in general, is packed with interesting shops and cafes, the establishments in the Nakamichi-dōri Shopping Street stretching west from Kichijoji Station’s north exit are particularly unique.
 With a total length of 540 meters, it is the longest shopping street in Kichijōji!

-If you have limited time and want to get a feel of the neighborhood, Nakamichi-dōri Shopping Street is the top place to visit.
+If you have limited time and want to get a feel for the neighborhood, Nakamichi-dōri Shopping Street is the best place to visit.

 For more information, refer to our Nakamichi-dōri Shopping Street article.